๐Ÿ“… Book a 30-min Demo๐Ÿ“ž Call/text (571) 293-0242

 How do I get started with Application Reader?

-Click "Try for Free" to launch Application Reader instantly, or download the core files to deploy it inside your own higher education environment with full code and data ownership.
+Click "Try for Free" to launch Application Reader instantly, or view its files on GitHub to deploy it inside your own higher education environment with full code and data ownership.

 Deploy Application Reader on infrastructure you own